Executive Summary

 Stomach Ulcers

-Your stomach secretes strong acid for digesting food.
-To prevent the stomach cells from getting damaged by this acid, your body secretes mucus that lines the inner walls of your stomach.
+Your stomach secretes strong acids for digesting food.
+To prevent getting damaged by this acid, the stomach cells secrete mucus that lines the inner walls of your stomach.

-I will not discuss the symptoms, diagnostic tests, and treatment of peptic ulcers as there are many authority websites that cover them.
-I have given the links to those articles at the end.
+I will not discuss the symptoms, diagnostic tests and treatment of peptic ulcers as many authority websites cover them, the links to which I have given at the end.

 Causes of Stomach Ulcers